 - 1. Review academic progress.
 It is especially important to monitor degree requirements including the sequencing of courses, Healthy Boundaries Workshop, etc. - 2.
-Talk over any issues that bear on your work, course plan and other experiences, which shall lead to the timely and successful completion of the desired degree. - Review conditions and recommendations that may have been stipulated when you were admitted to McCormick.
+Talk over any issues that bear on your work, course plan and other experiences, which shall lead to the timely and successful completion of the desired degree. - 3.
+Review conditions and recommendations that may have been stipulated when you were admitted to McCormick.
 Advisors will be informed if an advisee is referred to the Student Affairs Committee by the Registrar and the Assistant Dean of Student Services, and information regarding action of the Committee is sent to your advisor at the time it is communicated to you (see the McCormick Academic Catalog.) - 4.
 Review recommendations from the assessment of your writing samples.
-Plan your involvement with the LRWC. - 5.
+Please consult with Rob Worley for additional assistance. - 5.
 Review the field studies requirement, vocational goals and denominational requirements for ordination and/or certification. - 6.
 Review course selections for online registration clearance.